Identifying Hazards and Communicating Risks

 Risk Management

-Modifications to the path include environmental changes; for example, closing windows to prevent smog from entering the home; using bed nets to prevent transmission of malaria, or a film of environmentally safe soap or oil on standing water to drown mosquito larvae.
+Modifications to the path include environmental changes: closing windows to prevent smog from entering the home, or using bed nets to prevent transmission of malaria.
+Community level interventions may include cooling centres during extreme heat events or climate resilient building codes.

 Nurse Jennings interviews Mr. White